History of the Staten Island Railway: Improvements

 In July 1911, the Public Service Commission (PSC) ordered the SIRT to install gates at several grade crossings on the North Shore Division to increase safety and reduce the frequent occurrence of accidents.
-This followed a PSC order to have flagmen staff the grade crossing at Amboy Avenue in Huguenot and Crooke's crossing in Great Kills at all times.
+This followed a PSC order to have flagmen staff the grade crossing at Amboy Road in Huguenot and Crooke's crossing in Great Kills at all times.
 Bids on projects to eliminate these crossings had been advertised earlier, but no work had yet started on them.
 There were 42 public grate crossings on the SIRT, and 43 on the SIR, in addition to 34 on private property.
 The PSC sent inspectors to investigate every crossing in the city with considerable traffic with the goal of eliminating all grade crossings in September 1911.
 The PSC's goal was to either have the SIRT eliminate all grade crossings or have them install gates at dangerous crossings.
 Plans for the elimination of the crossings in Huguenot and Great Kills were prepared, and work was expected to begin shortly.

 In November 1911, the Public Service Commission gave notice for a hearing on November 23 to consider whether the Staten Island Railway Company and the Staten Island Rapid Transit Railway Company should electrify their lines, and whether any additional terminal facilities, tracks and switches were needed.
 This issue came up as a result of a complaint made by Reverend Father Charles A. Cassidy about noise from the switching of cars and steam locomotives in the St. George freight yards.
 In December 1911, the PSC ordered that the Staten Island Railway Company and the Staten Island Rapid Transit Railway Company consider electrifying their lines.
 A public hearing for this matter was set for January 15, 1912.